-- There were a number of inconsistencies in use of specific words which have legal interpretation, such as "recommend", "require", "should", "shall", "must", and "may".
-Use of the incorrect word through poor citation or interpretation of a policy or procedure can lead to confusion for certifiers or create a legally nonenforceable compliance issue.
-For example, in one file the non-compliance asserted NOP 2609 as "requiring" certifying agents to conduct unannounced inspections ... when in fact NOP 2609 states ..."
-We recommend that certifying agents conduct unannounced inspections of 5% their total certified operations per year.....".
-The NOP Reviewer completing NOP 2005 under Section 205.403 is prompted to assume non-compliance when the certifier has not conducted 5% unannounced inspections.
-This leads to unenforceable non-compliances being issued. - NOP 1100 (3/9/11), indicates that program guidance documents "are not applied as binding requirements".
-Thus, Guidance, Instruction and Policy Memo documents do not themselves establish legally enforceable rights or responsibilities and are not legally binding on the public or program (NOP 1100 Legal Effects), and yet NOP 2609 is used in findings of noncompliance in unannounced Inspections, as are NOSB Recommendations from October 20, 2002 and November 19, 2008 regarding Grower Groups.
+- There were a number of inconsistencies in use of specific words which have legal interpretation, such as "recommend," "require," "should," "shall," "must," and "may."
+Incorrect or inconsistent usage of these words and inadequate citation or interpretation of policy or procedure leads to confusion for certifiers or creates a legally unenforceable compliance issue.
+For example, in one file, the noncompliance asserted NOP 2609 as "requiring" certifying agents to conduct unannounced inspections ... when in fact NOP 2609 states ..."
+We recommend that certifying agents conduct unannounced inspections of 5% of their total certified operations per year.....".
+The NOP Reviewer completing NOP 2005 under Section 205.403 is prompted to assume noncompliance when the certifier has not conducted 5% unannounced inspections.
+This leads to unenforceable noncompliances being issued. - NOP 1100 (3/9/11) indicates that program documents "are not applied as binding requirements".
+Thus, Guidance, Instruction, and Policy Memo documents do not themselves establish legally enforceable rights or responsibilities and are not legally binding on the public or program (NOP 1100 Legal Effects), and yet NOP 2609 is used in findings of noncompliance in unannounced Inspections, as are NOSB Recommendations from October 20, 2002 and November 19, 2008 regarding Grower Groups.